US Compliance Requirements

 |Mergers and acquisitions

-Building on the Resources Guide, the Evaluation Guidance applies a broader lens to compliance that first seeks to capture a company’s general approach to its compliance programme, and then to focus on a company’s application of its programme, and finally how the programme did or did not work in connection with the alleged misconduct under investigation.
+Building on the Resource Guide, the Evaluation Guidance applies a broader lens to compliance: it seeks first to capture a company’s general approach to its compliance programme, and then to focus on a company’s application of its programme, and finally to how the programme did or did not work in connection with the alleged misconduct under investigation.
 A few aspects of the Evaluation Guidance are of particular note.

 Emphasis on decision-making rationale

 The Evaluation Guidance reflects increased sensitivity to the circumstances and business realities of companies.
 For example, in its introductory paragraphs, the DOJ notes that certain portions of the Evaluation Guidance may be more or less relevant to companies depending on their specific circumstances: ‘In any particular case, the topics and questions set forth below may not all be relevant, and others may be more salient given the particular facts at issue and the circumstances of the company.’